IBM-Bluemix-Docs/compare-comply/pos.md

          "provenance_ids" : [string, string, ...]
       }
    ]
 }
 ```
+{: screen}

 The schema is arranged as follows.

 - `model_id`: The analysis model used by the service.
 For the `/v1/purchase_orders` method, the value is `purchase_orders`.
 - `model_version`: The version of the analysis model specified by the value of the `model_id` parameter.
 - `document`: An object listing basic information about the document, including:
     - `title`: The document title, if detected.
     - `html`: The full text of the input document in HTML format.
     - `hash`: The MD5 hash of the input document.
 - `buyers`: An array of buyers that are listed in the purchase order.
 A buyer is defined as a party responsible paying for the goods, services, or both.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
     - `text`: Text that pertains to a buyer or buyers.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
 - `purchase_order_numbers`: An array of purchase-order numbers that are listed in the input document.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
     - `text`: Text that identifies a purchase-order number.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
 - `purchase_order_dates`: An array of purchase-order dates that are listed in the input document.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
     - `text`: Text regarding a purchase-order date.
     - `text_normalized`: The normalized form of the purchase-order date in the format `YYYY-MM-DD`.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
 - `due_dates`: An array of due dates that are listed in the input document.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
     - `text`: Text regarding a due date.
     - `text_normalized`: The normalized form of the due date in the format `YYYY-MM-DD`.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
 - `payment_terms`: An array of payment terms that are listed in the input document.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
     - `text`: Text regarding payment terms.
     - `text_normalized`: The normalized form of the value of the `text` field.
 This element is optional; it is returned only if normalized text exists.